 Board of Editors:

-The Behavioral Mind: A Journal of Personality Disorders (2018)
+The Behavioral Mind: A Journal of Personality Disorders (2018 to present)

 Committee Member: One Life.
 One Voice.
-State of CT, Suicide Prevention Initiative (2018)
+State of CT, Suicide Prevention Initiative (2018 - present)

 The Interpersonal Cognitive Behavioral Treatment System, the 21st Century Recipe for Mental Health success.
 Nova Publications: 1996

 Speaker/Presenter: I-CBT and it's application to Suicide Prevention Initiative (2019) - CE credits